Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 The Alberta NAWMP conserves and protects Alberta's wetland resources and associated upland habitat.
 With the support, resources, knowledge base and experience of its partners, Alberta NAWMP employs a unique and successful approach to wetland and waterfowl conservation.

-Ducks Unlimited Canada's (DUC) conservation efforts are part of a bigger conservation approach that spans across Canada, the United States and Mexico.
-DUC is a part of NAWMP and their international conservation program is aimed at restoring waterfowl populations to average levels enjoyed in the 1970s.
+DUC's conservation efforts are part of a bigger conservation approach that spans across Canada, the United States and Mexico.
+DUC is a part of Alberta NAWMP and their international conservation program is aimed at restoring waterfowl populations to average levels enjoyed in the 1970s.